 Janelle Sing (For Bespoke Monograms)

 Janelle Sing’s materia medica of letters makes us wistful about the bygone era when monograms were de rigueur.
-We love the delicate line weight that Sing articulates on her bespoke cards, which are ideal for weddings and events– but we also think they’re worthy of framing in their own right (perhaps as a letter on the wall in a child’s bedroom).
-Increasingly in this era of tech, people want cards that feel unique and handmade, and the artist’s gentle hand and her relaxed sense of composition impart this exact feeling of old-meets-new sentimentality.
+We love the delicate line weight that Sing articulates on her bespoke cards, which are ideal for weddings and events.
+Moreover, we also think they’re wothy of framing in their own right (perhaps as a letter on the wall in a child’s bedroom).
+Increasingly in this era of tech, people want cards that feel unique and handmade, and the artist’s gentle hand and her relaxed sense of composition impart this exact feeling of sentimentality.
 Lovely.

 The Mint Gardener (For Haute Watercoloring)

 Sarah Simon, aka The Mint Gardener, favors dark, moody tones in her romantically saturated watercolor cards, which are among our favorites in the genre.
-Her eye for detail and precise renderings of some of our favorite flowers– the regal poppy, the humble artichoke– make her perfect for art lovers and plant lovers alike.
+Her eye for detail and precise renderings of some of our favorite flowers.
+The regal poppy, the humble artichoke, make her perfect for art lovers and plant lovers alike.
 We adore the density and drape of her bouquets and the rich hues she uses to shade her foliage.
-Each plant rendering is like a baroque version of the real thing.
+Each plant is like a baroque version of the real thing.

 Rifle Paper Co (For Affordability)

-Rifle Paper Co. offers a variety of customary greeting cards, stationary, calendars, prints, wallpaper, notepads– you name it.
+Rifle Paper Co. offers a variety of custom greeting cards, stationery, calendars, prints, wallpaper, and notepads.
+You name it.
 But their standard Botanical Stationary Set is a good staple for those looking for a reliable floral greeting card without too much pretense.
 They offer a seemingly infinite number of greeting cards for every occasion, and florals are a key motif.
 Pair any one of them with Rifle’s Egg Art Print and you’ve got the perfect matching gift.